Common Challenges LGBTQ+ Youth May Experience At School And How To Help

 Implementing anti-bullying policies

 Educators may sometimes be skeptical that school policies can have a meaningful impact on bullying.
-It’s easy to assume that students inclined to pick on their peers will simply disregard the rules.
-But studies indicate that rules forbidding bullying based on sexual orientation do lead to safer schools and lower levels of LGBTQIA+ victimization.
+However, studies indicate that rules forbidding bullying based on sexual orientation do lead to safer schools and lower levels of LGBTQIA+ harassment.

-The presence of supportive adults can make a major difference in mental health outcomes for struggling youth.
-Yet many education professionals feel ill-equipped to support adolescents with minority sexual and gender identities.
-Proper training may help.
-Researchers have found that counselors with more education in LGBTQIA+-specific issues are more confident and more likely to offer support to queer students.
+The presence of supportive adults can make a major difference in mental health outcomes for young people who are facing challenges.
+While some educators may not feel equipped to support queer adolescents, there’s training that can help.
+Research suggests that counselors with more education in LGBTQ+-specific topics are more confident in offering as well as more likely to offer support to queer students.

-Students may be another important source of support for their peers.
-Student-led organizations promoting LGBTQIA+ acceptance, such as Gay-Straight Alliances (GSAs) can provide resources and a sense of community for queer youth.
-They also appear to help reduce the frequency of homophobic bullying and discrimination.
-By encouraging these groups in their schools and promoting acceptance, administrators can help foster better outcomes for students and decrease the amount of LGBTQIA+ youth problems.
+Student-led organizations promoting LGBTQ+ acceptance, such as gay-straight alliances (GSAs), can provide resources and a sense of community for queer youth.
+Studies indicate that they also appear to help reduce the frequency of homophobic bullying and discriminationin educational environments.
+By allowing and encouraging the formation of these types of groups in their schools, administrators may be able to help foster better outcomes for queer students.

 Providing relevant sexual and mental health education